Use Replicator to Migrate Topics on Confluent Cloud Clusters

 Replicator configuration requires that you know:

-• API keys and secrets for source and destination cluster.
+• API keys and secrets for the source and destination clusters.

 • The bootstrap.servers URL.